top of page

 When to See a Specialist

-If over-the-counter allergy medicine Banff options and lifestyle changes do not control your symptoms, consider seeing an allergist.
+If over-the-counter allergy medicine options in Banff and lifestyle changes do not control your symptoms, consider seeing an allergist.
 They can perform tests to identify specific allergens and recommend treatments such as allergy shots (immunotherapy) for long-term relief.

 Comments